Your basket is currently empty!

-Methylene blue, a compound with the chemical formula C16H18ClN3S, has a rich history spanning over a century since its initial in 1876.
+Methylene blue, a compound with the chemical formula C16H18ClN3S, has a rich history spanning over a century since its initial discovery in 1876.

 The versatility of this heterocyclic aromatic compound is evident from its widespread applications across diverse fields such as medicine, aquarium maintenance, research laboratories, and industrial processes.